a-creative/AiMyCareer/README.md

 ```
 git clone https://github.com/a-creative/Job-Finder.git .
 ```
-Next use these two commands to start up the virtual host and initialize the database:
+Next use these two commands to init a test environment and start up the virtual host:
 ```
-docker-compose up -d
+docker-compose --f docker-compose.only-for-testing.yml up -d
 ```
 Finally you open up your favorite web browser and go to the address:
 ```